 Foreclosure Sales Location – Sales are conducted every Tuesday at:

 Tulsa County HQ

 If Tuesday falls on a county holiday or if the courthouse is closed, the sale will take place on the first business day thereafter.

 Bidding Requirements & Rules

-- All bidders are required to provide their name, their company’s name, the name to be entered on the deed, a phone number, mailing address, city, state, and zip on the Bidder’s Registration Form.
+- All bidders are required to provide their name, their company’s name, the name to be entered on the deed, a phone number, mailing address, city, state, and zip on the Bidder’s Registration App provided by EventBrite.